wilderchris/WeeklyCodingChallenge/README.md

      anything after is delayed.
 My computer 500 was a few minutes

 `The total of even fibinacci numbers under 4000000` Week of : Mar 4 - 11
-     the login is in the com.revature.problem package
+     it is in the com.revature.problem package